 ChangChill, Chiang Mai

-Opened in 2019 with support from World Animal Protection, ChangChill was the first elephant venue in the Chiang Mai area to transition from an interactive elephant tourism programme (formerly known as Happy Elephant Care Valley) to an observation-only model.
-Day visits begin with a jungle hike to observe ChangChill’s six female elephants moving around the hilly, jungle-covered property, an-hour-and-a-half drive southwest of the city.
-In the afternoon, visitors relax on viewing platforms as the elephants socialise by a gurgling stream, with a guide on-hand to interpret their natural behavior.
+Opened in 2019 with support from World Animal Protection, ChangChill was the first elephant venue in the Chiang Mai area to fully transition from interactive elephant tourism to an observation-only model.
+Day visits begin with a jungle hike to observe ChangChill’s six female elephants moving around the hilly, jungle-covered property, an hour-and-a-half drive southwest of the city.
+In the afternoon, visitors relax on viewing platforms as the elephants socialize by a gurgling stream, with a guide on-hand to interpret their natural behavior.
 One-day visits including transfers from Chiang Mai and lunch cost 2500B (US$75).

 Burm & Emily’s Elephant Sanctuary (BEES), Chiang Mai

-After witnessing the hardships experienced by elephants working in tourist camps on a trip to Thailand as a teen, Australian Emily McWilliam returned to Thailand to found BEES with her Thai partner Burm Rinkaew in 2010.
-Visits to this lush sanctuary, two-an-a-half hours drive southwest of central Chiang Mai, are structured like a mini-volunteering programme, with lots of hiking to observe the natural behavior of elephants, in between helping out with elephant food preparation, construction tasks, planting trees, and more.
-BEES once allowed touching elephants, but now has a "hands-off" policy, meaning visitors observe elephants but don't touch them.
+After witnessing the hardships experienced by elephants working in tourist camps, Australian Emily McWilliam founded BEES with her Thai partner Burm Rinkaew in 2010.
+Visits to this lush sanctuary, a 2.5-hour drive southwest of central Chiang Mai, are structured like a mini-volunteering program, with lots of hiking to observe the natural behavior of elephants, in between helping out with elephant food preparation, construction tasks, planting trees, and other activities.
+BEES now has a "hands-off" policy, meaning visitors observe elephants but don't touch them.
 Costs start at 2500B (US$75) for a full-day visit with lunch (visiting with your own transport).
 Transfers are available for longer visits.